Skip to content

 Documentation and Coding

-Be sure to train providers and the billing team on how to document and code for DV/SA as well as how to implement important privacy protections for what information gets shared about IPV.
+Be sure to train staff and the billing team on how to document and code for IPV/HT as well as how to implement important privacy protections for what information gets shared about IPV.
 Current Procedural Technology (CPT) and International Classification of Diseases (ICD) codes are available for age appropriate counseling and risk factor reduction interventions as well as codes to record assessment and counseling for IPV.
+Starting in 2020 HRSA BPHC’s added new Uniform Data System (UDS) measures on IPV and HT and outlined the associated codes.

 Footnotes